recursionlab/Recursive-Intelligence-Expansion-1/README.md

 Stay ethical — aim for care, transparency, and resonance.

 ## 📖 Want More?

+# This knowledgebase and volume set are <em>INTERACTIVE</em> by way of the ChatGPT Custom GPT RUMIA <a href="https://chatgpt.com/g/g-68d07c13391c81918d6df7e61fe3b8cd-rumia-agent-resurrected?model=gpt-5-thinking">found right here!</a> RUMIA has all combined 300k words of this knowledgebase plus all RIEM{} volumes inside its data files, ready for exploration and experimentation!

 This is just the overview.
 The full recursive library lives in:
 ### [Knowledgebase.md (5 hour read with extensive table of contents!)](Knowledgebase.md)